Everything You Need to Know About Mexico's Hidden Beach in the Marieta Islands

 Conservation efforts have included temporary closures of the islands and their beaches to allow time for coral replanting and finding ways to limit the impact visitors have on the natural beauty of the islands and the habitats of the 100 bird and fish species that call the islands home.

 How to Get to Hidden Beach

-Visitors must first get from Puerto Vallarta to the Marieta Islands by boat.
+Visitors must first get from Puerto Vallarta, Jalisco, or from Punta de Mita, Nayarit, to the Marieta Islands by boat.
 The hour-long ride to Marieta Islands National Park from Puerto Vallarta is a pleasant journey that culminates in an exciting (but safe) swim against the current through the extraordinary sea cave.